kaylamcintyre1322/threat-detection-tool/README.md

  This tool can be used to:
  - Analyze suspicious file hashes to determine if they are malicious
- - identify malware families associated with known threats
+ - Identify malware families associated with known threats
- - extract indicators of compromise (IOC's) for threat detection and monitoring
+ - Extract indicators of compromise (IOC's) for threat detection and monitoring
  - Asisist security analysts in threat investigations and incident response

 ## Author